AkshayDeshmukh93/recipe-api/README.md

 	1. Clone Project from https://github.com/AkshayDeshmukh93/recipe-api.git
 	2. In STS import project as File->Import->Maven->Existing Maven Project->Browse Project->Finish.
+	3. Maven present in project(No need to configure explicitly )
-	3. Build project and Run as java application
+	4. Build project and Run as java application
-	4. Hit rest service in postman to perform actions
+	5. Hit rest service in postman to perform actions

   ## Link
    * Code Coverage